intel/perfmon/README.md

 `<microarchitecture-codename>_<core/offcore>_<version>`

-New version releases will be announced in the mail list perfmon-announce@lists.01.org
+New version releases will be announced via [GitHub](https://github.com/intel/perfmon).
+Please subscribe to release notifications.

 Different microarchitectures provide different performance monitoring capabilities, so field names and categories of events may vary.